-- 6) The applicant must have no outstanding liabilities against state in terms of fiscal obligations, financial obligations to the health, social and pension insurance funds as well as no outstanding financial obligations to MAFWE based on contractual arrangements. - 7) The applicant must prove that he/she is the owner of the land or they have rent or concession contracts for land of minimum 5 years in case of investments, which do not imply construction works on farm buildings, irrigation improvement or reconstruction of perennials.
-In case of investments which apply construction works, irrigation improvement or reconstruction of perennials specific requirements apply; - 8) The Applicant must assure compliance of the project with the Local Development Strategy of the concerned Municipality where the investment is located.
-If the Municipality has not yet adopted Local Development Strategy by the time of submitting application for grant, the Applicant shall elaborate within the Business Plan the prospects of the investment for the local development of the concerned Municipality where the investment is located.
+- The newly introduced national minimum standards based on Community standards which are to be respected by the applicant as well as the period of achieving those standards shall be specified in the contract in detail; - 5) Assistance shall be granted on the condition that the investments aim to comply the agriculture holding with the relevant Community standards relating to the environment, food safety, animal health and welfare at the end of the project implementation, which is to be verified by the competent authority and stated in an issued document/opinion accompanying the application for final payment; - 6) The applicant must have no outstanding liabilities against state in terms of fiscal obligations, financial obligations to the health, social and pension insurance funds as well as no outstanding financial obligations to MAFWE based on contractual arrangements. - 7) The applicant must prove that he/she is the owner of the land/building/s or they have rent or concession contracts of minimum 5 years in case of investments, which do not imply construction/reconstruction works, irrigation improvement or reconstruction of perennials. - In case of investments which apply construction/reconstruction works, irrigation improvement or reconstruction of perennials the applicant has to prove for the land/building/s the right to use it for a minimum of 10 years or to prove ownership or right to use the land for agriculture and/or construction purposes for a minimum of 10 years; - 8) The Applicant must assure compliance of the project with the Local Development Strategy of the concerned Municipality where the investment is located.
+If the Municipality has not yet adopted Local Development Strategy by the time of submitting application for grant, the Applicant shall elaborate within the Technical Project Proposal/Business Plan the prospects of the investment for the local development of the concerned Municipality where the investment is located. - 9) An applicant may submit concurrent proposals under different Measures of the Rural Development Programme.
+However, the applicant may only submit one project proposal at a time under the same Measure.
+If the proposal under one Measure is approved, the applicant will have to complete that project before being able to submit another proposal under the same Measure. - In the case of Measures consisting of Sub-Measures, the applicant may submit a single application which consists of components for various Sub-Measures of a Measure.